TricolorHen061/bwbdocs/docs/blacklisting.rst

 Words
     This section is for individual bad words.
-If you wish to block words that are not swear words, read the FAQ below.
+If you wish to block words that are not swear words, read "Disabling Normal Word Checker" section.

 Phrases
     This section is for when you want to block a *group* of 2 or more words, instead of individual ones.
 You can add phrases like "screw you" here, for example.